m-lamonaca/programming-notes/PHP/Web.md

 [ bool $httponly = false ]  // accessible only through http (no js, ...)
 )

-// examle: memorize user-id 112 with 24h expiry for site example.com
+// example: memorize user-id 112 with 24h expiry for site example.com
 setcookie ("User-id", "112", time() + 3600*24, "/", "example.com");

 // check if a cookie exists